Step 8 — Enable account registration¶

 In this step you will enable other users to create accounts on your site, access the Back Office and create content.

-From Admin, go to the Roles management screen and click on the Anonymous Role.
+From Admin (gear icon) in the left menu, go to the Roles management screen and click on the Anonymous Role.

 User/Register Policy to the Anonymous User.
 This will allow any visitor to the website to access the registration form.